VictoriaMetrics/VictoriaMetrics/docs/Troubleshooting.md

    provides `Churn rate` graph, which shows the average number of new time series registered during the last 24 hours.
 If this number exceeds the number of [active time series](https://docs.victoriametrics.com/FAQ.html#what-is-an-active-time-series), then you need to identify and fix the source of [high churn rate](https://docs.victoriametrics.com/FAQ.html#what-is-high-churn-rate).
-   The most commons source of high churn rate is a label, which frequently change its value.
+   The most commons source of high churn rate is a label, which frequently changes its value.
 Try avoiding such labels.
    The [cardinality explorer](https://docs.victoriametrics.com/#cardinality-explorer) can help identifying such labels.